CF1004/YTMusic_Playlist_Scraper/README.md

 	constraint fk_a_id_songs_artists foreign key (a_id) references Artists );

+-After running the first 2 Python scripts you get all data.
+Here is an 🧠 Example Output

 Playlist: Black Music - Best Of
 -   Song: Ready or Not Here I Come (Can't Hide from Love), Artist: The Delfonics, Album: The Sound Of Sexy Soul
 -   Song: After Laughter (Comes Tears), Artist: Wendy Rene, Album: Stax-Volt: The Complete Singles 1959-1968